benblank/git-alias/README.md

 All flags must precede the alias name, if any.

+- `--compact` — Do not include unnecessary whitespace (not even a trailing newline) when displaying aliases.
+Overrides `--pretty`.
+Only applicable after `--json`.

 - `--config` — Format aliases as appropriate for including in a Git configuration file when displaying them.
-Overrides `--shell`.
+Overrides `--json` and `--shell`.
 Not applicable when creating an alias.

 - `--header` (default when using `--config`) — Include the `[alias]` section header when displaying aliases and indent each alias definition.
 Overrides `--no-header`.
 Only applicable after `--config`.

+- `--json` — Format aliases as JSON.
+Overrides `--config` and `--shell`.
+Not applicable when creating an alias.

 - `--no-header` — Do not include a section header or use indentation when displaying aliases.
 Overrides `--header`.
 Only applicable after `--config`.

+- `--pretty` — Include extra whitespace to make the output more readable for humans when displaying aliases.
+Overrides `--compact`.
+Only applicable after `--json`.

 - `--shell` (default) — Format aliases as appropriate for execution via the shell when displaying them.
-Overrides `--config`.
+Overrides `--config` and `--json`.
 Not applicable when creating an alias.

 _See also the section on [common flags](#common-flags)._